 You may notice some of these changes:-

-If your pet has had a recent check-up with a veterinarian the first thing you need to do is contact us to make a free weight clinic appointment.
+If your pet has had a recent check-up with a veterinarian the first thing you need to do is contact us to make a free nutrition consultation appointment.
 This will help us set aside some extra time with you and your pet.